davi1985/maratona-discover/README.md

 ## About Project

-In this project, we built a simple personal finance manager using HTML, CSS and Javascript.
+In this project, we build a simple personal finance manager using HTML, CSS and Javascript.

 ## Techs